Centre Sportif Bois-de-Boulogne: Indoor soccer fields

-The building is completely made out of wood, with nine immense wooden arcs which establish the main part of the structure offer an immense free space.
+The building is completely made out of wood, with nine immense wooden arcs that establish the main part of the structure offer an immense free space.
 These arcs have a reach of 72 metres and rise up to 20 metres off the ground and represent an architectural feature.
-During the cold season of the winter, with the permanent indoor ground, an outside synthetic ground near the building is covered with a heated air-supported dome.
+During the winter, with the permanent indoor ground, an outside synthetic ground near the building is covered with a heated air-supported dome.

 The Centre Sportif Bois-de-Boulogne possesses the other installations, some of which are a physical conditioning room and two indoor gymnasiums.
 Volleyball and badminton can be practiced in them.
 The staff of the centre include athletes and trainers.
 Several other services are offered including sports therapy, physiotherapy, and sports camps for young boys and girls.
 It was one of the first major sports facilities in Quebec to integrate geothermal heating for energy efficiency.

 Tournaments

 The sports complex welcomes several tournaments of provincial and national level, besides being the permanent residence of the now defunct Laval Comets in the W-League.

 The Centre Sportif Bois-de-Boulogne of Laval also contains the offices of various local soccer associations, and those of Soccer Québec.